Class 11 Computer Science Notes

 🔑 Python Keywords and Identifiers

 Python has 35 reserved keywords — words like if, else, for, while, def, class, import, return — that have fixed meanings and cannot be used as variable names.
 This note lists all keywords, explains the rules for creating valid identifiers, and covers naming conventions such as snake_case.
-Good naming habits lead to readable, professional code that is easy to maintain.
+Good naming habits lead to readable, professional code.

 Read Notes →